gofynd/fdk-client-javascript/DOCUMENTATION.md

 ```

-Any available product can exist in multiple sizes.
-Sometimes prices may vary among different sizes of the same product.
-Use this API to retrieve the price of the product of a particular size.

 | Argument  |  Type  | About |
 | --------- | ----  | --- |
 | id | string |  |